Heat kernel estimates on manifolds with ends with mixed boundary condition: Construction of a Profile for Omega

 \begin{proof} Let $\mathcal{O}_1, \mathcal{O}_2$ be two precompact sets with smooth boundary in $M$ such that $K \subset \mathcal{O}_1 \subset \mathcal{O}_2$ and $\overline{\mathcal{O}}_1 \subset \mathcal{O}_2.$ Let $K_i = \overline{\mathcal{O}}_i, \ i = 1,2.$ We will show there exist constants $0 < c \leq C < + \infty$ such that, for any $y \in U_i \cap K_1,$

 on $U_i \setminus K_2.$

 This implies $G_{U_i}, G$ are comparable in the end $U_i$ sufficiently far away from the middle.
-Since $K_2$ is compact, the behavior of $G$ near the middle is determined by the boundary of $\Omega$ and its similarly to $G_{U_i}$ in the ends, as local elliptic and boundary Harnack inequalities hold.
+Since $K_2$ is compact, the behavior of $G$ near the middle is determined by the boundary of $\Omega$ and the fact that $G \approx G_{U_i}$, as local elliptic and boundary Harnack inequalities hold.
 (See Appendix \ref{harmonic} for statements of Harnack inequalities.)
-Thus proving $G_{U_i} \approx G$ as above suffices to prove the lemma.
+Thus it suffices to prove $G_{U_i} \approx G$ as above.